dbernheisel/date_time_parser/README.md

 DateTimeParser is a tokenizer for strings that attempts to parse into a DateTime, NaiveDateTime if timezone is not determined, Date, or Time.

-You're currently looking at the master branch.
+You're currently looking at the main branch.
 [Check out the docs for the latest published version.](https://hexdocs.pm/date_time_parser)

 ## Documentation